Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 <img src="/Week12/process.jpg" width ="800" align="center">
 <img src="/Week12/system.jpg" width ="800" align="center">

-## What I Thought This Week
-Some of the components arrived and I need to start learning & testing each of them, before wire things up.

 ## Speculations
-To control the fabrication cost, I decided to visit local thrift stores during the weekend, hopefully I can find useful materials.
+Some of the components I ordered have arrived, so it’s time to start learning how to use them and testing their functionality individually before wiring everything together.
+This step is crucial to ensure everything works as expected and to troubleshoot any issues early on.
+To keep fabrication costs under control, I’ve also decided to explore local thrift stores this weekend.
+I’m hoping to find materials that could be repurposed for the project, which not only helps reduce costs but also adds a sustainable and creative element to the design process.
 </br>
 </br>

 ---
 # Week 11
 ## What I Did This Week
-Exploring my final project idea, started modeling in Rhino.
+I’ve started exploring my final project idea by modeling and testing in Rhino.
+This helps me work through the design and refine the concept as I go.
 <img src="/Week11/Rhino.png" width ="800" align="center">

-## What I Thought This Week
-Research on material and fabrication.
+I researched on material and fabrication.
 Made a shopping list and started collecting the components.
 Because of practical reasons(weight of the sand, size of the laser cutter, etc.), I revised the design accordingly.
 <img src="/Week11/List.png" width ="800" align="center">

 ## Speculations
-I will make a timeline and plan for my final project.
+As I move forward with my final project, I will create a detailed timeline and comprehensive plan to guide the process.
+This will include setting clear milestones, allocating time for research, design, prototyping, and testing phases, and identifying potential challenges and solutions.
 </br>
 </br>